Raspberry Pi user manual

 swapxy

-No parameters: Set the touch direction of TFT, swap X and Y axes, that is, landscape- Example:
+No parameters required: Set the touch direction of the TFT, swap X and Y axes, i.e., landscape- Example:

 dtoverlay=fly-tft-v2,swapxy